EFTEC/BladeOne/README.md

 It sets the mode of compilation.

-> It the constant BLADEONE_MODE is define, then it has priority over setMode()
+> If the constant BLADEONE_MODE is defined, then it has priority over setMode()

 |mode|behaviour|
 |---|---|
 |BladeOne::MODE_AUTO|Automatic, BladeOne checks the compiled version, if it is obsolete, then a new version is compiled and it replaces the old one|
 |BladeOne::MODE_SLOW|Slow, BladeOne always compile and replace with a new version.
 It is useful for development|
 |BladeOne::MODE_FAST|Fast, Bladeone never compile or replace the compiled version, even if it doesn't exist|
-|BladeOne::MODE_DEBUG| It's similar to MODE_SLOW but also generates a compile file with the same name than the template.
+|BladeOne::MODE_DEBUG| It's similar to MODE_SLOW but also generates a compiled file with the same name than the template.

 ### setFileExtension($ext), getFileExtension